inika1/geo_proj/README.md

     If the csv file contains a column for time(years only), the values will be shown on the time slider

-    wWen a year is selected data only from that year will be shown
+    When a year is selected data only from that year will be shown

 There are two demo datasets(named demo_data1 and demo_data2 in this repository)